Chainscript/documentation/commands/add_event.md

 # Add Event (add_event)

 The add_event command sets an event on specific conditions, that when met execute a list of commands.
-Example events can include expiration based on date/time, the balance of a bitcoin address or the deliver of a packaged by a shipping carrier.
+Example events can include expiration based on date/time, the balance of a bitcoin address or the delivery of a packaged by a shipping carrier.

 Events are executed by abstract event machines.
 Event machines assumes a trusted source of information.
 Event machines are transparent and publish their results to public sources: blockchain, bittorrent, etc.